nahrens007/Google-Photos-JSON-Extractor/README.md

 2. Run the script: `python json_matcher.py`
 3. Run the script: `python metadata_loader.py`
 4. Run the command: `find /mnt/e/takeout-20230312T190809Z-001/Takeout/Google\ Photos/ -type f \( -iname '*.jpg' -o -iname '*.jpeg' -o -iname '*.png' \) -print0 | xargs -0 exiftool -csv=out_with_metadata.csv -overwrite_original -tagsfromfile @ -DateTimeOrigininal -csv-delimiter ,`
+Note: You may receive a lot of warnings such as "Warning: No writeable tags set from ...".
+This is (probably) normal.
+I'm not an exiftool pro...
+There's probably a better way to do this, but this command worked for me.

 The script will output a CSV file with the matched image and JSON files.